Stigwzh/data_science_project/README.md

 # data_science_project
 ## Our final model (fake X) is in 'final_model.ipynb', and our final real outcome (real X) is in 'final_outcome,ipynb'.
 They are used the same model.
+### Using tsCV function we predict the 30 periods future outcome.
+However, the prediction is showing the predicted error(which is the difference between real values and predicted values.
+Therefore, when we calculate r2, we do not need to substract the predicted values from the real values.

 # Files introduction
 ## 1) report_factor.ipynb
 * We mainly tried the factor model here, using time series methods to test the model.
 The final model OOS-R2 of CPI is about 0.4, and that of PPI is 0.95.